 Fascinating Facts About the Fourth of July

 You were born and raised in the United States.
-You were educated in our local schools and colleges and you think you know everything there is to know about the 4th of July, but do you?
-Did you know that Thomas Jefferson and John Adams both died on July 4th?
+You were educated in our local schools and colleges and you definitely know everything there is to know about the 4th of July...or do you?
+Well, did you know that Thomas Jefferson and John Adams both died on July 4th?
 No?
-Below, you'll find more on that fascinating fact about Jefferson and Adams as well as six other interesting Fourth of July facts, courtesy of All Proud Americans.
+Below, you'll find more about Jefferson and Adams as well as six other interesting Fourth of July facts!

 If your answer was "July 4th, 1776," you'd be totally and completely wrong.
 We actually declared Independence on July 2nd of 1772.
 In fact, John Adams expected July 2nd to be our Independence Day, but clearly, that didn't happen.

 July 4th, 1776 is the signing date of the Declaration of Independence, right?
 Wrong!
 Our Declaration of Independence was signed by 56 different people and it took over six months with most of them signing it on August 2, 1776.
 However, the Declaration of Independence was formally adopted by the Continental Congress on July 4th.

 The first public reading of the Declaration of Independence was on July 8th, 1776 and it happened in Philadelphia.
 The Liberty Bell rang to call people to Independence Hall so that they could witness the reading.